alexhkurz/compiler-construction-2022/README.md

 We build on the Programming Languages course.
 In particular, Haskell is a prerequisite.
 3 of the 4 assignments will be solved by writing Haskell code that works by recursion over algebraic data types.

 ## Discussion Topics

+- [Pandoc](https://en.wikipedia.org/wiki/Pandoc) is a universal [document converter](https://pandoc.org/try/).
+For example, one can use it to [convert markdown to latex](https://gist.github.com/DannyQuah/04b46cd583f0e87cea7b5009adfb9c5d).
+Behind the scenes, pandoc is an application of parsing, ASTs and linearization, quoting from the [Pandoc API documentation](https://hackage.haskell.org/package/pandoc): "Pandoc has a modular design: it consists of a set of readers, which parse text in a given format and produce a native representation of the document (an abstract syntax tree or AST), and a set of writers, which convert this native representation into a target format.
+Thus, adding an input or output format requires only adding a reader or writer."

 - MIT: [The Missing Semester of Your CS Education](https://missing.csail.mit.edu/2020/course-shell/) contains a lot of topics that also show up in this course.
 The first one is about using the shell (paths, etc).
 I will post more details once I watched the videos myself.
 In the meanwhile, all comments welcome.